 (iii) The estimated cost rate of new capital, the estimated overall cost of each refinancing operation, and any cost-benefit analyses performed relating to each refinancing.

-(10) All relevant reports in the utility's possession by rating agencies on the utility and its parent company for the test year, and thereafter up to the date of the final hearing.
+(9) All relevant reports in the utility's possession by rating agencies on the utility and its parent company for the historical test yearperiod or base period, and thereafter up to the date of the finalevidentiary hearing.
 The reports should be based on the debt:

 (A) used in calculations in the electing utility’s filing; or